mathewsanders/Mustard/Documentation/Alternatives to using Mustard.md

 ````

-Apple gives a specific note around use of the scenario of setting the `charactersToBeSkipped` property to include characters that may be encountered during a scan:
+Apple gives a [specific note](https://developer.apple.com/reference/foundation/scanner/1410204-characterstobeskipped) around use of the scenario of setting the `charactersToBeSkipped` property to include characters that may be encountered during a scan:

 > Characters to be skipped are skipped prior to the scanner examining the target.
 For example, if a scanner ignores spaces and you send it a scanInt32(_:) message, it skips spaces until it finds a decimal digit or other character.
 While an element is being scanned, no characters are skipped.
 If you scan for something made of characters in the set to be skipped (for example, using scanInt32(_:) when the set of characters to be skipped is the decimal digits), the result is undefined.

-Here's an experiment to test that:
+Here's an experiment to test that scenario:

 ````Swift
 import Foundation